Weed in Harburg

 Conclusion: The Future of Cannabis in Harburg

 As the discussion around cannabis continues to evolve in Harburg, it is clear that the district’s residents and local authorities will need to find a balanced approach to dealing with this issue.
-Whether through education, policy change, or stricter enforcement, the goal will be to create a safer, healthier environment for all residents, while also addressing the complexities of cannabis use in modern society.
+Germany has been slow to embrace the full legalization of cannabis, but there has been significant progress in recent years.